-When you see videos about Portugal, whether they’re official tourist videos or not, there’s a good chance they’ll have music and there’s also a good chance that music has an amazing guitar – the guitar sounds something like an acoustic guitar but… not quite.
+When you see videos about Portugal, whether they’re official tourist videos or not, there’s a good chance they’ll have music and there’s also a good chance that music features an amazing guitar.
+The guitar sounds something like an acoustic guitar but… not quite.
 That’s because it’s probably a Portuguese guitar.

 Yes, you read that right – a Portuguese guitar, with 12 strings.
-Its origins are not well known and there’s some debate about it, but what I’d like to do now is let you know the man that is probably playing that guitar: Carlos Paredes.
+Its origins are not well known and there’s some debate about it, but right now I’d like to tell you a bit about the man that’s probably playing that guitar: Carlos Paredes.
 He didn’t invent it and he wasn’t the only one playing it, but he became very well known because of his relationship with his music.

-Carlos Paredes (1925-2004) was the son, nephew and grandson of players of Portuguese guitar and he started playing it himself at the very young age of four.
-But he didn’t just play the Portuguese guitar, he also composed and he took this guitar beyond its traditional role in the fado* (mainly the Coimbra fado).
+Carlos Paredes (1925-2004) was the son, nephew and grandson of players of Portuguese guitar and he started playing at the age of four.
+But he didn’t just play the Portuguese guitar, he also composed and he took this guitar beyond its traditional role in fado (mainly Coimbra fado).

-He was a reserved type of person but there a few things things about him that fascinate me: his character, the passion with which he played and the love he felt for his music.
+He was very much a reserved type of person and some things about him fascinate me: his character, the passion with which he played and the love he felt for his music.

-However, he didn’t actually make a living from his music.
-The man of a thousand fingers, as he was also known, worked most of his life in a Lisbon hospital, archiving X-rays – he said he truly loved his music and it didn’t feel right to make money from something you feel true love for.
-That, you see, is because he saw music as a living entity, not a ‘thing’.
+Amazing as it may sound, he didn’t actually make a living from his music.
+Carlos Paredes, the man of a thousand fingers, as he was also known, worked most of his life in a Lisbon hospital, in the X-rays archives.
+He said he truly loved his music and it wasn’t right to make money from something you feel true love for.
+That, you see, is because he saw music as a living entity, not a “thing”.